What’s on in Somerset this summer 2026: guide for families

 WSRA Steam and Vintage Rally, Norton Fitzwarren

 Every year volunteers from the West Somerset Railway Association (WSRA) welcome thousands of visitors to their vintage rally at Norton Fitzwarren fields over the first weekend in August.
+This year, WSRA has taken the decision to pause the 2026 Rally, giving their incredible volunteers a well-earned year’s break after their tireless commitment and enthusiasm over recent years.

 Train days at Yeovil Railway Centre, Yeovil Junction